 Proposals can be made in one of four categories: clean technologies and low-emission vehicles; alternative transportation; transit; and public education.
 Yolo-Solano AQMD staff evaluates project proposals based on a number of criteria and makes recommendations to two Board committees: the Yolo Clean Air Funds Committee and the Solano Clean Air Funds Committee.
 Each committee makes funding recommendations to the full Board, with a final Board vote typically taking place in June.
 Funds are then allocated for the following fiscal year.

-Applicants awarded Clean Air Funds are required to submit a final report to the District one year after project completion.
+Applicants awarded Clean Air Funds are required to submit a progress report every 6 months of during implementation and a final report to the District one year after project completion.